-This is the fifth post in our series 6 Ways to Help Your Association Thrive in 2020.
+This is the fifth post in our series 6 Ways to Help Your Association Thrive.
 To get started, establish your cause, sketch out a marketing plan, find or create marketing assets, and build a list of high-quality prospects.
 Then you’re ready for Part 5: Engagement.

 How to Drive Engagement with your Events and Programs

 So your marketing efforts paid off and you have a list of high-quality prospects.
 Now what?
 How can you turn all that potential into actual outcomes for your association?
 You need to take deliberate steps to fuel engagement.

 What is engagement and why do you need it?

 Engagement is an emotional state that leads to a physical action.
 It’s when people care about your association so much that they feel compelled to attend your events and participate in your programs.
 But engagement is easier said than done.
 It’s a noisy world out there and people are busy and distracted.
 Your association must be so compelling and so valuable that people seek out your resources regardless of whatever else they’re dealing with.

 As with prospecting, engagement doesn’t happen overnight.
 You must first build trust by nurturing your prospects over time with value-added content that solves their problems.
 An effective workflow might include a digital ad that leads to a landing page where visitors can download a piece of content.
 Once you capture an email address, you can follow up with an email drip campaign.

 Giving away useful content is a powerful way to establish trust with your prospects.
 To drive event attendance, consider using one of these proven formats: